aws/pgactive/md/bdr-design.md

 The major differences between physical replication and logical replication as implemented by BDR are:

-* Multi-master replication is possible.
+* Active-active replication is possible.
 All members are writable nodes that replicate changes.
 * Data from index writes, `VACUUM`, hint bits, etc are not sent over the network, so bandwidth requirements may be reduced - especially when compared to physical replication with `full_page_writes`.
 * There is no need to use [`hot_standby_feedback`](http://www.postgresql.org/docs/current/static/runtime-config-replication.html#GUC-HOT-STANDBY-FEEDBACK) or to cancel long running queries on hot standbys, so there aren't any ["cancelling statement due to conflict with recovery"] errors.
 * Temporary tables may be used on replicas.